codatio/codat-docs/blog/240320-deprecation-ruleId.md

 - [Client rate limit reached](https://docs.codat.io/using-the-api/webhooks/legacy/core-rules-types#client-rate-limit-reached)
 - [Client rate limit reset](https://docs.codat.io/using-the-api/webhooks/legacy/core-rules-types#client-rate-limit-reset)

-Following the release of the new webhooks service, the `RuleId` is no longer relevant and should not be used.
+As part of the move to the new webhooks service, the `RuleId` is no longer relevant and should not be used.

 ### Action required